 Retailers must sell at room temperature all beverages over 3.2% alcohol by weight.
 That includes beer, wine and spirits.

 It’s illegal to sell alcohol for consumption off-premises on certain days.
 These include Memorial Day, Independence Day, Labor Day, Thanksgiving and Christmas.
-Sale is acceptable on election day.
+Sale is legal on election day.
 Retailers may sell alcohol on Sundays if voters in a county approve.

 Liquor stores can only sell alcohol between 10 a.m. and 9 p.m.
 Effective on the above date, alcohol sales may begin at 8 a.m.

-See map of wet and dry counties at the very bottom of this page.
+Also see map of wet and dry counties at the very bottom of this page.

 Property owners may not permit anyone under 21 to drink on their property.
 The punishment for doing so is a fine and prison for up to five years.

 Oklahoma alcohol laws prohibit driving under the influence (DUI).
 That is, driving with a blood alcohol concentration (BAC) of 0.08% or higher.
 Also, driving under impairment with a BAC below is illegal.
 Of course, that depends on the officer’s opinion.
 So that’s very subjective.

-For drivers over age of 21.
 These rules apply to drivers age 21 or older.

 • Blood alcohol between 0.001% and 0.05% is not intoxication.